Northeast Recycling & Transfer Station project

 King County is also working closely with the cities of Kirkland, Redmond, Woodinville, Sammamish and unincorporated King County to identify and consider potential sites for the new station.

-After carefully weighing technical requirements, environmental considerations, costs, and community input, the King County Executive will make a decision on the selected site by late 2022.
+After carefully weighing technical requirements, environmental considerations, costs, and community input, King County will make a decision on the selected site by early 2023.

 Siting Advisory Group

-The Siting Advisory Group (SAG) is a community-based group that will advise King County on how and where to site the new station, possible locations, and design.
-Members of the SAG will meet regularly to learn about the siting process.
-SAG members will be expected to share information about the process with their communities.
-And finally, SAG members will listen to community concerns and hopes and share them with the County throughout the site selection process.
+Members of the SAG meet regularly to learn about the siting process and provide their insights to the County.
+SAG members are expected to share information about the process with their communities.
+SAG members listen to community concerns and hopes and share them with the County throughout the site selection process.

-SAG meetings are open to members of the public, who can observe and make comments to the group at the end of each meeting.
+SAG meetings are open to members of the public, who can observe and make comments to the group at each meeting.
 Due to Covid-19, all meetings are currently planned to be held virtually.
 Instructions for accessing SAG meetings will be posted here.

 See Project schedule for list of SAG meeting dates.
 All SAG meetings will be held from 6 p.m. to 8 p.m. unless otherwise noted.
 Meeting notes will be posted on this website after each meeting.